nelipuu/zbind/README.md

 }
 ```

 Typically only the path to `main` Zig entry point and output binary path and name need configuring.
-The `zbind.build` call returns a `std.build.Step.Compile` object for linking with other libraries if needed.
+The `zbind.build` call returns a `*std.Build.Step.Compile` object for linking with other libraries if needed.

 Run these shell commands to install the Zig compiler, compile the code and generate TypeScript bindings: